+In the framework of the Joos-Weinberg $2(2S+1)$-- theory for massless particles, the dynamical invariants have been derived from the Lagrangian density which is considered to be a 4-- vector.
+A la Majorana interpretation of the 6-- component ``spinors`", the field operators of $S=1$ particles, as the left-- and right--circularly polarized radiation, leads us to the conserved quantities which are analogous to those obtained by Lipkin and Sudbery.
+The scalar Lagrangian of the Joos-Weinberg theory is shown to be equivalent to the Lagrangian of a free massless field, introduced by Hayashi.
+As a consequence of a new ``gauge" invariance this skew-symmetric field describes physical particles with the longitudinal components only.
+The interaction of the spinor field with the Weinberg's $2(2S+1)$- component massless field is considered.
+New interpretation of the Weinberg field function is proposed.\\ KEYWORDS: quantum electrodynamics, Lorentz group representation, high-spin particles, bivector, electromagnetic field potential.
+PACS: 03.50.De, 11.10.Ef, 11.10.Qr, 11.17+y, 11.30.Cp

-In the beginning of the sixties Joos~\cite{Joos}, Weinberg~\cite{Weinberg} and Weaver, Hammer, and Good~\cite{Weaver} have developed a description of free particles with an arbitrary spin $S=0,{1 \over 2}, 1,{3 \over 2} \cdots$ on the base of Wigner's ideas~\cite{Wigner} of constructing quantum field theory.
-Following this description, the spin-one case {}~\cite{Sankaranarayanan}-\cite{Tucker} as well as the spin-${3 \over 2}$ case~\cite{Shay} have been investigated in detail.
-The formulas for the Hamiltonian for any spin have also been obtained~\cite{Mathews, Williams}\footnote{ I would like to mention the recent articles concerning this formalism~\cite{Santos}-\cite{Dvoeglaz}.}.
-The wave functions in this approach form the basis of the $(S,0)\oplus(0,S)$ representation of the Lorentz group and are presented by the $2(2S+1)$-- component spinor:
+In the beginning of the sixties Joos~\cite{Joos}, Weinberg~\cite{Weinberg} and Weaver, Hammer, and Good~\cite{Weaver} developed free particle theories for arbitrary spins $S=0,{1 \over 2}, 1,{3 \over 2} \cdots$ on using the Wigner's ideas~\cite{Wigner} of construction of the quantum field theory.
+Following this description, the spin-one case {}~\cite{Sankaranarayanan}-\cite{Tucker} as well as the spin-${3 \over 2}$ case~\cite{Shay} have been presented.
+The formulas for the Hamiltonian for any spin have also been obtained~\cite{Mathews, Williams}\footnote{ I would also like to mention the following earlier articles concerning with this formalism~\cite{Santos}-\cite{Dvoeglaz}.} The field functions in this approach form the basis of the $(S,0)\oplus(0,S)$ representation of the Lorentz group.
+They are presented by the $2(2S+1)$-- component ``spinor":

 The transformation rules